DharshiBalasubramaniyam/Fullstack-E-commerce-web-application/README.md

 ## Features

-- Developed an e-commerce web application, a platform dedicated to health and wellness products using <a href="https://medium.com/javarevisited/getting-started-with-microservices-4266f440086f">Microservice architecture pattern</a>.
+- This is an e-commerce web application, a platform dedicated to health and wellness products using <a href="https://medium.com/javarevisited/getting-started-with-microservices-4266f440086f">Microservice architecture pattern</a>.

-- Implemented secure authentication and authorization functionalities using Spring Security and JWT.
+- Secure authentication and authorization functionalities using Spring Security and JWT.
 Integrated email verification during sign-up.

+- Comprehensive product and category data management, including adding, editing, viewing, and searching.

-- Designed an intuitive interface allowing users to easily search and browse products, manage shopping carts, update quantities, and proceed through checkout.
+- Intuitive interface allowing users to easily search and browse products, manage shopping carts, update quantities, and proceed through checkout.

 - Enabled users to view order history and status, coupled with automated order confirmation emails.

 - Offered users to pay upon delivery.

-- Implemented backend admin functionalities for operations on users, categories, products and orders.
-Front end admin work is currently in progress.

-- Backend is decomposed into several small microservices.
-All of them are independently deployable applications.

 ## Service Registry